-The current Incident Generation Engine involves stochastic modelling and simulation of the occurrence of incidents (as specified in terms of incident type, 'arrival' time, location, crew preparation time, and on scene time).
+The current Incident Generation Engine involves stochastic modelling and simulation of the occurrence of incidents (as specified in terms of incident type, 'arrival' time, location, APPTOT, and on scene time).
 In spite of the inherent variability/uncertainty in observed values, our incident generation model appears to provide simulated response times that more or less follow the actual patterns arising in the historical data.
 However, the model still needs to be calibrated to further validate resulting distributions of incident attributes in relation to actual distributions.

-The simulation produced by means of the two models as developed is capable of reproducing the performance of the system.
-Deviations observed for the experiment (100 replications each having a duration of one day) come mainly from the characteristics of the experiment (number of replications and time frame considered for the scenarios), along with the necessity of calibrating the model (for instance, fine tuning of some parameters such as average vehicle speed).
+The simulation produced by means of the two models (Incident Generation Engine and Response Simulation Model) as developed is capable of reproducing the performance of the system.
+Deviations observed for the experiment (180 replications each having a duration of one day) come mainly from the necessity of calibrating the model (for instance, fine tuning of some parameters such as average vehicle speed).